What is an information device?

 The main function of an information device is usually to retrieve and manipulate data, for commercial or consumer purposes.
 To do this, you must include some means of input and display for your user, often more limited than a laptop.
 Depending on the intended use of the device, it may have a specialized keyboard and display.
 Some units include a touch screen and a stylus for data entry.
 These devices can also read handwriting.

-See also What is a baseboard?
+See also What is an Ethernet coupler?

-Jef Raskin of AppleĀ® Computer, Inc. is believed to have coined the term information device around 1979.
+Jef Raskin of Apple® Computer, Inc. is believed to have coined the term information device around 1979.
 At the time, it generally referred to an easy-to-use, single-function device such as an electronic typewriter with built-in memory . .
 If they existed in the early 1980s, digital audio players, video players, and e-book readers would also be considered information devices.
 Over time, the term evolved to imply something very different.
 A modern information device is generally considered to be an all-in-one device that has the ability to communicate with other devices.

 Jef Raskin’s original definition of an information device also stipulated that all software and hardware for that device should be built around open standards.
 At least one early device was fully open but did not survive for market reasons.
 Most of the early products failed because they weren’t unique enough or because they were ahead of their time.